Methazolamide Prescribing Information

 Methazolamide is a potent inhibitor of carbonic anhydrase.

-Methazolamide is distributed throughout the body including the plasma, cerebrospinal fluid, aqueous humor of the eye, red blood cells, bile and extra-cellular fluid.
-The mean apparent volume of distribution (Varea/F) ranges from 17 to 23 L. Approximately 55% is bound to plasma proteins.
-The steady-state Methazolamide red blood cell: plasma ratio varies with dose and was found to be 27:1, 16:1 and 10:1 following the administration of Methazolamide 25 mg BID, 50 mg BID and 100 mg BID, respectively.
+Methazolamide is distributed throughout the body including the plasma, cerebrospinal fluid, aqueous humor of the eye, red blood cells, bile and extracellular fluid.
+The mean apparent volume of distribution (V area /F) ranges from 17 L to 23 L. Approximately 55% is bound to plasma proteins.
+The steady-state Methazolamide red blood cell:plasma ratio varies with dose and were found to be 27:1, 16:1, and 10:1 following the administration of Methazolamide 25 mg BID, 50 mg BID, and 100 mg BID, respectively.

 The mean steady-state plasma elimination half-life for Methazolamide is approximately 14 hours.
-At steady state approximately 25% of the dose is recovered unchanged in the urine over the dosing interval.
-Renal clearance accounts for 20-25% of the total clearance of drug.
-After repeated BID-TID dosing, Methazolamide accumulates to steady state concentrations in seven days.
+At steady-state, approximately 25% of the dose is recovered unchanged in the urine over the dosing interval.
+Renal clearance accounts for 20% to 25% of the total clearance of drug.
+After repeated BID- tid dosing, Methazolamide accumulates to steady-state concentrations in 7 days.

-Methazolamide’s inhibitory action on carbonic anhydrase decreases the secretion of aqueous humor and results in a decrease in intraocular pressure.
-The onset of the decrease in intraocular pressure generally occurs within two to four hours, has a peak effect in six to eight hours, and a total duration of ten to eighteen hours.
+Methazolamide's inhibitory action on carbonic anhydrase decreases the secretion of aqueous humor and results in a decrease in intraocular pressure.
+The onset of the decrease in intraocular pressure generally occurs within 2 to 4 hours, has a peak effect in 6 to 8 hours and a total duration of 10 to 18 hours.

 Methazolamide is a sulfonamide derivative; however, it does not have any clinically significant antimicrobial properties.
 Although Methazolamide achieves a high concentration in the cerebrospinal fluid, it is not considered an effective anticonvulsant.